Functional Multi-Reference Alignment via Deconvolution: Theoretical guarantees

 \subsection{Signal-to-noise ratio and model parameters}

 In much of the existing literature on MRA, results are formulated in terms of a \textit{signal-to-noise ratio}; see, for example, \cite{perry2019sample, abbe2018multireference, ghosh2023sparse}.
-While the functional MRA framework considered in this work differs significantly from these prior settings, we introduce a notion of signal-to-noise ratio $(\mathsf{snr})$ that is tailored to the functional version of the MRA problem addressed here.
+While, as described in Subsection \ref{ssec:comparisons}, the functional MRA framework considered in this work differs significantly from these prior settings, we introduce a notion of signal-to-noise ratio $(\mathsf{snr})$ that is tailored to the functional version of the MRA problem addressed here.
 Namely, we define

 We now illustrate our results in the challenging \textit{high-noise} regime, where $ \|k_\eta\|_\infty^{1/2} \ge \|f\|_\infty $.
 Throughout this subsection, we adopt the framework of Theorem~\ref{thm:ErrorBoundDeconvolutionEstimator} and assume we are in the high-noise setting.
-Proofs for all results stated in this subsection are deferred to Appendix~\ref{app:highNoiseRegime}.
+Proofs for all results stated in this subsection are deferred to the Supplementary Material~\ref{app:highNoiseRegime}.

 \begin{corollary}[High-noise regime] Under the assumptions of Theorem \ref{thm:ErrorBoundDeconvolutionEstimator}, suppose that $\|k_\eta\|^{1/2}_\infty \ge \|f\|_\infty$ and $N \gtrsim \Gamma(y)^2 \lor \tau$; then, it holds with probability at least $1-c_1e^{-c_2 \tau}$ that